matthull/sikulio/README.md

     require 'sikulio'

-    Sikulio::Config.image_asdf = 'images'
+    Sikulio::Config.image_root = 'images'

     class MyComponent < Sikulio::Component
       init_image_elements -- Adds a Sikulio element for each .png files found in images/my_component

       relative_element :first_name_field,
         :relative_to => :first_name_label,
         :offset_x => 30, -- Look x pixels to the right of the relative_to element's center
         :offset_y => 0   -- Look y pixels down from the relative_to element's center
     end